SEC566: Implementing and Auditing Security Frameworks and Controls

 • Overview

 Section 4 will cover the defensive domains of system integrity, system and communications protection, configuration management, and media protection.
-Specifically, during this section of the course, students will learn the following cybersecurity controls: email and browser protections, endpoint detection and response, data recovery, and network device management
+Specifically, during this section of the course, students will learn the following cybersecurity controls: malware defense, network and endpoint detection and response, data recovery, and network device management

 Malware Defenses